rexebin/classio/README.md

 # Cache

-To clean workspace cache:
+To clear workspace cache:

-CTRL/CMD + P: then search for "Class IO: Clean Cache".
+CTRL/CMD + P: then search for "Class IO: Clear Cache".

+Note: Reset cache when Class IO is updated and it is not fully working on files opened before.

 # Configuration